masters-of-cats/cf-networking-release/docs/3rd-party-v2.md

 ## Getting Data from CF
 ### From Config

+This config is described in the [CNI conventions document](https://github.com/containernetworking/cni/blob/master/CONVENTIONS.md).

 The `garden-external-networker` will invoke one or more CNI plugins, according to the [CNI Spec](https://github.com/containernetworking/cni/blob/master/SPEC.md).
 It will start with the CNI config files available in the [`cni_config_dir`](http://bosh.io/jobs/garden-cni?source=github.com/cloudfoundry/cf-networking-release#p=cf_networking.cni_config_dir) and also inject some dynamic information about the container.
 This is divided into two keys the first, `metadata`